>

 Why do car batteries cost so much?

-Additionally, some vehicles may require specialised or proprietary batteries designed specifically for that make and model, further driving up prices.
+Some vehicles require specialised or proprietary batteries made just for their make and model, which adds to the cost.

 Related Reading: How much does a replacement hybrid battery cost in the UK?